michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 - v: make complaining remarks or noises under one's breath
 - n: a schwa that is incidental to the pronunciation of a consonant
 ### Family
-murmur: murmuration, murmured, murmurer, murmuring, murmurous, murmurred, murmurring, murmurs+;murmurer: murmurers;murmuring: murmuringly, murmurings;murmurous: murmurously
+- murmur: murmuration, murmured, murmurer, murmuring, murmurous, murmurred, murmurring, murmurs+
+- murmurer: murmurers
+- murmuring: murmuringly, murmurings
+- murmurous: murmurously
 ### Examples
 - He pulled Mills into a bear hug and murmured plaudits into his ear.
 - “The public domain” began ritualistically, with murmuring, some vocal drones and intoned intervals.